JESDevCom/Fan-Speed-Controller/README.md

 Part II.
 Theory for Failure
    * The potentiometer is rated for 100[mW].
-   * The reason the potentiometer fauks is because the 47 [nF] Film capacitor begins to fail from transient voltage spikes after many startups.
+   * The reason the potentiometer fails is because the 47 [nF] Film capacitor begins to fail from transient voltage spikes after many startups.

 Part III.
 Testing Equipment Used
 1. Fluke 87V Digital Multimeter